usebh/Blog/content/blog/England/index.md

 ([Wikipedia Link]https://en.wikipedia.org/wiki/Isle_of_Wight))

 > Cycling around England is strange at the begining, because after cycling in the
-> inmmensity of Chile which almost there is traffic, in England you have to get
+> inmensity of Chile which almost there is no traffic, in England you have to get
 > used to cycling with cars around you all the time.
 > I discovered a little island in south England.
-In the Isle of Wight the traffic
+On the Isle of Wight the traffic
 > is totally different, there are no many cars and you can go cycling free.

 ## Isle of Wight